koyuspace/scriptsandconfigs/README.md

-# Scripts
+# Scripts and configs
-Scripts we use to maintain the services, it's running every Friday at 3am
+Scripts and configuration files we use for koyu.space